 What Are Gaelic Names?

-Gaelic is a Celtic language that dates back over 1,000 years.
-While it was once the dominant language in Scotland, today it survives mostly in parts of Ireland and the Scottish Highlands.
-In Ireland, Irish Gaelic names are deeply tied to language and culture, with the Gaelic language still taught in schools and preserved through naming traditions.1,2
+Gaelic is a Celtic language that dates back more than 1,000 years.
+Once widely spoken in Scotland, it is now preserved mainly in parts of the Scottish Highlands, while Irish Gaelic continues to play a strong role in Ireland, where it is still taught in schools and honored through naming traditions.1,2

-When it comes to Gaelic baby names, many trace their roots to Irish mythology, legendary warriors, saints, and natural elements.
-Some names may sound familiar — like Liam or Fiona — while others, like Tadhg or Siobhán, might surprise you with their spellings and pronunciations.
+When it comes to Gaelic baby names, many trace their roots to Irish mythology, legendary warriors, saints, poets, and important places.
+Some names may sound familiar, like Liam or Fiona, while others, such as Tadhg or Siobhán, might surprise you with their spellings and pronunciations.
+Together, they offer a beautiful blend of history and culture.

 Gaelic Names for Boys and Girls

-These Gaelic baby names span generations of Irish and Scottish tradition, from brave warriors and beloved poets to radiant goddesses and peaceful nature spirits.
+Gaelic baby names span generations of Irish and Scottish tradition, from brave warriors and beloved poets to radiant goddesses and memorable folk heroes.
+This collection includes names for boys and girls that carry stories of courage, love, and heritage.

 Gaelic Boy Names